PetarMihaylov-PM/javascript-projects/README.md

 🧐 JavaScript Projects 🧐
 #
 This repository contains a collection of small JavaScript projects to practice and improve my programming skills. 💪 Each project focuses on different concepts, including DOM manipulation, event handling, data structures, and more.
-Feel free to explore, fork, or contribute! 🤗
+Feel free to explore! 🤗
 #

 💻 Projects 💻